How Important is the Train-Validation Split in Meta-Learning?: Abstract

 \section{Abstract}

 Meta-learning aims to perform fast adaptation on a new task through learning a “prior” from multiple existing tasks.
-A common practice in meta-learning is to perform a \emph{train-validation split} where the prior adapts to the task on one split of the data, and the resulting predictor is evaluated on another split.
-Despite its prevalence, the importance of the train-validation split is not well understood either in theory or in practice, particularly in comparison to the more direct \emph{non-splitting} method, which uses all the per-task data for both training and evaluation.
+A common practice in meta-learning is to perform a train-validation split (\emph{train-val method}) where the prior adapts to the task on one split of the data, and the resulting predictor is evaluated on another split.
+Despite its prevalence, the importance of the train-validation split is not well understood either in theory or in practice, particularly in comparison to the more direct \emph{train-train method}, which uses all the per-task data for both training and evaluation.

-We provide a detailed theoretical study on whether and when the train-validation split is helpful on the linear centroid meta-learning problem, in the asymptotic setting where the number of tasks goes to infinity.
-We show that the splitting method converges to the optimal prior as expected, whereas the non-splitting method does not in general without structural assumptions on the data.
-In contrast, if the data are generated from linear models (the realizable regime), we show that both the splitting and non-splitting methods converge to the optimal prior.
-Further, perhaps surprisingly, our main result shows that the non-splitting method achieves a \emph{strictly better} asymptotic excess risk under this data distribution, even when the regularization parameter and split ratio are optimally tuned for both methods.
-Our results highlight that data splitting may not always be preferable, especially when the data is realizable by the model.
-We validate our theories by experimentally showing that the non-splitting method can indeed outperform the splitting method, on both simulations and real meta-learning tasks.
+We provide a detailed theoretical study on whether and when the train-validation split is helpful in the linear centroid meta-learning problem.
+In the agnostic case, we show that the expected loss of the train-val method is minimized at the optimal prior for meta testing, and this is not the case for the train-train method in general without structural assumptions on the data.
+In contrast, in the realizable case where the data are generated from linear models, we show that both the train-val and train-train losses are minimized at the optimal prior in expectation.
+Further, perhaps surprisingly, our main result shows that the train-train method achieves a \emph{strictly better} excess loss in this realizable case, even when the regularization parameter and split ratio are optimally tuned for both methods.
+Our results highlight that sample splitting may not always be preferable, especially when the data is realizable by the model.
+We validate our theories by experimentally showing that the train-train method can indeed outperform the train-val method, on both simulations and real meta-learning tasks.